-The NC is responsible for assessing the suitability of potential Board candidates and ensuring the procedures are transparent and based on merit, and is done in a manner that promotes diversity and in particular, gender diversity, which is in line with the Diversity Policy of the Group which states that at least one (1) member of the Board will be of the female gender.
+The NC is responsible for assessing the suitability of potential Board candidates and ensuring the procedures are transparent and based on merit and is done in a manner that promotes diversity and in particular, gender diversity and the NC would consider the benefits of gender diversity.
+Currently, there are two (2) female directors on board and in this manner, the NC would endeavour to ensure that the number of female directors would not fall below the threshold of two (2) female directors which is in line with the Diversity Policy of the Group.